About Fort Kent Town

 Jail & Inmate Records

-The Aroostook County Jail in Houlton serves as the primary detention facility for Aroostook County.
+The Aroostook County Jail in Houlton is the primary detention facility for Aroostook County.
 When individuals are booked, the process includes fingerprinting, photographing, and recording personal information.
 The public can access inmate lookup services through the Sheriff's Office to find information about current detainees.
 Visitation follows specific rules, with scheduled hours and identification requirements strictly enforced.

 Arrest Records